 More information about him and his research can be found here.

-You can contact him at email@example.com or through one of his institutional emails.
+You can contact him at firstname.lastname@example.org or through his institutional email.